hdahle/udp/README.md

 - Receive the JSON from the IOT device
 - Using the IOT device serial number, look up the corresponding Thingspeak channel number
 - Using an HTTPS GET, send the data from the IOT device to the Thingspeak channel
-- Each IOT device has a unique Thingspeak channel which stores the time-series data
 - Thingspeak provides easy manipulation and retrieval of this time-series data

 ### Thingspeak REST call